Notice

 The first 5 days you will have a lot of pain.
 Expect to have pain with your first bowel movement.
 Do not hold off on having a bowel movement.
 Follow the urge to go when you feel it.

 If you had banding, the bands fall off in 3-10 days.
-You will bleed and have more pain.
+You may bleed and have more pain at that time.

 If you have stitches, they dissolve in 10-14 days.
-You will bleed and have more pain.
+You may bleed and have more pain at that time.

 After 5 days you may have less pain.
 It is normal to see blood on your stool for weeks after surgery.